How departments are run

 - Treasury is the government’s main adviser on financial and economic policy.
-It manages the Crown’s finances, and assesses the costs of what other departments wish to do.
+It manages the Crown’s finances, and assesses the cost of what other departments wish to do.

 - The Department of the Prime Minister and Cabinet supports cabinet (and the governor-general), and serves as the ‘eyes and ears’ of the prime minister.

-- The State Services Commission advises government on the structure of the state sector, while the State Services Commissioner appoints and reviews the performance of departments’ chief executives, and is responsible for leadership skills, and the ethics, values and standards of behaviour right across the state sector.
+- The Public Service Commission advises the government on the structure of the state sector, while the Public Service Commissioner appoints and reviews the performance of departments’ chief executives, and is responsible for leadership skills, and the ethics, values and standards of behaviour right across the state sector.